V-Rajasekar/bhagavad-gita/Sadhanas.md

 The sadhana of `mahā-bāho` look at the good aspect within you, and others around you.

 `Kadavul meaning kada means ellavatrayum kadanthavan, vul ellavatrilum ullavan.`

+> Increase the depth in your life at all level if your dealing with money, sense object, emotional and spirtuality do in full depth.

+## The Three Aspects of a Sthithaprajna
+1. Sayami: Complete control over oneself.
+Related to physical, pranic body aspect master of the senses.
+2. Muneh: Contemplative, being able to constantly be in touch with the higher and the permanent.
+Also silence, the silence of ones inner self.
+3. Pashyatha: The ability to see the world from the innermost depth.
+This is at the spiritual level.

+#### 3 oct 2021
+Understand the purpose of the sthithaprajna facets.
+The yogi described the goals in to three the first goal is external goals like worldl objects, person like house, car, spouse.
+The second goal is acquiring skills.The third type of goal is internal goal a transformation goal like you want to become a calm person.

+External goal like acquiring objects, once you get that object it will stay with you for a while and go.
+Here the subject(you) and the object are different no mind influence required here.
+Second goal acquiring skill and mastering it can be internal & external goal.
+But the third goal transformation goal here the subject and object is you its an internal transformation and it need mind influence.

+The mind has the tendence to start emulating what ever it admires? what ever it apperciate?
+If a person moving from one country to another country he starts to admire the culture in that country and changes (e.g) ascent.
+As you start admiring Sayami, muneh you become the one.
+Its observing the energy behind this facets.
+Sthithaprajna is the goal and its a path also.